openhumantask/specification/specification.md

 Represents the definition of a deadline to reach a given human task status milestone.

+#### Examples

-For example, one might want to send a reminder notification if an important task has not started before 30 minutes.
+*For example, one might want to send a reminder notification if an important task has not started before 30 minutes.*

-The following sample demonstrates a deadline to achieve this:
+*The following sample demonstrates a deadline to achieve this:*

 ```yaml
 ...